 Traveling solo shouldn’t have to translate to being alone, especially in the information age.
 These days it seems as if anywhere and anyone is accessible with a few clicks of a keyboard.
 Leaning on this fact alongside my personal experience as a solo female backpacker, I’ve decided to share a few obvious (but maybe not so obvious) facts about how one can travel solo, but not really.

-There are a handful of ways solo travels (like myself) can adopt when the novelties of planning logistics, budgeting for solo accommodations or being selective with destinations strictly because they’re affordable wears out.
-Here are three tried and true tips to traveling solo, while not so solo at all.
+There are a handful of ways solo travelers (like myself) can adapt when the novelties of planning logistics, budgeting for solo accommodations, or being selective with destinations strictly because they’re affordable wears out.
+Here are three tried and true tips for traveling solo, while not so solo at all.

 When used the correct way, social media outlets such as Facebook or Instagram serve as primo starting points for making travel connections.
 Network groups are available by the dozen, some even specific to a destination.
 When planning to piggyback on a friend’s birthday trip to Taiwan I reached out to a Facebook network group specifically for travelers (expats) in Taiwan.
-I was elated to find five other women traveling through the country at similar times and we successfully arranged more than one meet up and even day trips.
+I was elated to find five other women traveling through the country at similar times, and we successfully arranged more than one meet-up and even day trips together.

-If you’re new to social media or unaware where to start, try these:
+If you’re new to social media or unaware of where to start, try these solo traveling communities:

-A great place to begin when considering planned tours is Tourradar.
-Compare tours by cost per day, destination or by the length of stay.
+A great place to begin when considering planned tours is TourRadar.
+Compare tours by cost per day, destination, or by length of stay.
 I’ve made countless good friends on adventure tours like those featured on this site.

-Booking accommodations can be easy when using comparing websites such as booking.com.
+Booking accommodations can be easy when using websites such as booking.com.
 Take your travel plans the extra step towards humanitarianism by using that same platform via Hotels That Help.
 This volunteer-run organization partners with companies like booking.com to help stamp out homelessness.
-You were going to reserve a room anyway, why not allow ten percent of that cost to go towards helping someone in need.
+You were going to reserve a room anyway, so why not allow ten percent of that cost to go toward helping someone in need?
 Vacation and/or solo travel with a purpose.

 2 Responses